 The site’s club page offers a choice of two different subscriptions: The American Whiskey Club, which clocks in at approximately $147 per quarter, and The World of Whiskey Club (around $167 per quarter).
 Naturally, the former includes domestic whiskeys, while the latter’s broader focus is on a more international experience (think Japanese whisky, single malt and blended Scotch, Irish whiskey, and the like).

 Both clubs deliver two full-sized bottles of premium whiskey to members every three months, and with them a custom tasting card, instructions for proper tasting, and more.
-Each bottle is selected by the experts behind Caskers, who take special care not to repeat any bottles—you can also expect to see a healthy balance between cult favorites, timeless classics, and craft gems.
+Each bottle is selected by the experts behind Caskers, who take special care not to repeat any bottles—you can also expect to see a good balance between cult favorites, timeless classics, and craft gems.